alexharri/website/posts/reusing-objects.md

 >
 > _What if the interest rate rises to 9%?_

-For the model to "react" to changes in the inputs:
+For the model to "react" to changes in an input cell:

  * Cells depending on the changed input cell need to be recalculated.
  * To find the cell's dependents, the model employs a dependency graph.